nmlau/profiles/README.md

+### Getting Started

-Simply clone to your new box under ~/.profiles and then symlink your profiles to the repo.
+Clone to your new box under ~/.profiles and then symlink your profiles to the repo.
 For example:

 * git clone https://github.com/nmlau/profiles.git ~/.profiles
 * ln -s ~/.profiles/bash_profile ~/.bash_profile